Local Rules

 • Red stakes

-• Temporary signage, posts, and ropes directing players around greens.
+• Temporary signage, post and ropes directing players around greens.

 The following are defined as integral parts of the course: (Rule 19 applies)